maikelroennau/credit_card_scoring/README.md

 #### **`/train`**

 This service allow the training of a new model given a dataset.
+To execute a training the server expects to receive the path to the dataset.

 Example input:
 ```